Night of the Fox: Plot

-The two are smuggled to France and then travel to occupied Jersey.
-Harry sails on a naval vessel, but Sarah, as a civilian, must travel on a cargo boat commanded by Captain Guido Orsini, an Italian naval officer.
-Kelso is alarmed by their arrival, as he knows of Harry's reputation as a cold-blooded killer.
+The two are smuggled to France and then travel to occupied Jersey, Harry on a naval vessel, the civilian Sarah on a cargo boat commanded by Italian naval officer Captain Guido Orsini.
+Kelso is alarmed by their arrival, familiar with Harry's reputation as a cold-blooded killer.
 The plan to evacuate the wounded Kelso is upset by the arrival of Field Marshal Erwin Rommel on a surprise tour of inspection.
-But no one in the party and only one of the German officers is aware that ‘Rommel’ is actually Corporal Erich Berger, an actor who serves as Rommel's double.
+But no one in the party and only one of the German officers is aware that ‘Rommel’ is actually Corporal Erich Berger, an actor serving as Rommel's double.
 The real Rommel has been drawn into a plot to assassinate Hitler and needs to be temporarily away from Germany.

 A small airplane is sitting at the airfield for the weekly mail flight, but the flight cannot be commandeered except by special authority.
 Harry unmasks ‘Rommel’ as Berger and gets him to give that authority.
 Berger agrees to cooperate and reveals that he is actually Heini Baum, a German Jew who has assumed the identity of the dead Berger and has survived as a soldier.

 The operation is nearly upset by the arrival of a German military policeman who holds them at gunpoint, but he is overpowered and placed in a car which is set on fire and pushed over a cliff.
 Sarah, Harry, Baum and Orsini, who has agreed to assist them, commandeer the plane and fly towards France.
 The crew are overpowered and ordered to fly to England.

 The plan is discovered, too late, but a Luftwaffe night fighter is dispatched to shoot them down.
 One of the crew is killed, and Harry orders the pilot to drop to almost sea-level, drawing down the pursuing fighter, which crashes.
 They continue to England, now in radio contact with the RAF.

 On landing, they are surrounded by armed soldiers.
 Baum rushes excitedly forward and is shot by a guard, ostensibly by accident but probably on Munro's orders.
 As he dies, he begs Harry to say Kaddish for him.

 The action returns to the present, and Sarah reveals that she later married Orsini and lived in Florence as Contessa Orsini.
 She tells Stacy that Harry continued to work for SOE but was shot down by friendly fire a few months later.
 His body, buried in the Essex marshes, was not found until recently and he has now received a much belated burial.